Courses of Study

 PC 811 Clinical Interventions: Gerontology.
 Introduction todisorders, development, and treatment of older adults.
 Prerequisites: PC810, PC814, PC819.

 PC 812 Clinical Interventions: Consultation and Supervision.
 Drawing from community psychology, organizational, industrial, and systems theory, several consultation and supervision models are presented.
+This course should typically be the last clinical interventions course taken.
 Prerequisites: PC810, PC814, PC819.

 PC 813 Clinical Interventions: Child/Adolescent.
 Introduction to disorders and treatment of children and adolescents.
 Prerequisites: PC810, PC814, PC819.